Krutarth007/DeBT-FHIR/README.md

 ## 📌 Overview

 As healthcare moves toward FHIR-based AI ecosystems, the integrity of clinical data pipelines becomes critical.
 This study introduces a high-fidelity simulation framework to "stress-test" clinical AI before deployment.
-Using a cohort of 9,000 patients from the MIMIC-IV database, we simulate seven real-world degradation archetypes across eleven intensity levels.
+Using a cohort of 9,000 patients from the MIMIC-IV database, we simulate six real-world degradation archetypes across eleven intensity levels.

 ### Key Findings: The "Reliability Cliff"
 Our research identifies a critical threshold at 70% degradation intensity (L=0.7), where predictive reliability for mortality and readmission models fails catastrophically, dropping significantly outside baseline 95% confidence intervals.